selfint/degree-planner/README.md

 ### Requirements

-Requirements can be complex, as such their representation has to be flexible, while sticking to plaintext files only.
+Requirements can be complex, as such their representation has to be flexible, while sticking to plaintext files only\*.

-Each degree path has a `requirements` directory.
+Each degree path has a `requirement` directory.
 This directory contains the subdirectories named after requirements to complete the degree.
-A requirement directory can contain:
+A requirement directory can also contain:

 1. `courses` file - A list of courses relevant to the requirement.
 If this file is missing, the courses are taken recursively from `courses` files in subdirectories.